 It was such a hassle dealing with the Cerakote guy that I did my .308 barrel with rattle can spray paint and it actually turned out pretty cool despite me not having much experience with this sort of thing.
 I used the mesh plastic thingy they send barrels in to make the scale pattern and 3 colors of paint with blue painters tape.

 Then at some point one of the guys at Primary Arms and another guy from Accuracy Solutions were both interested in how their assorted products would do at my monthly long range prone match.
 Being a good sport and a bit curious, I set out to find out.
 I added a Primary Arms 4-14x FFP ACSS HUD/DMR optic and an Accuracy Solutions BipodEXT to the gun.
 I also switched out the Magpul MOE based butt section for an XLR Industries Tactical stock to gain full adjustability which I wanted for various reasons but mostly because I needed a proper cheek weld with the PA optic on there.
-The Primary Arms scope works beautifully if you trust and use the BDC reticle and did not do well at all when using the mil dots and calculating.
+The Primary Arms scope works if you trust and use the BDC reticle and did not do well at all when using the mil dots and calculating.
+This also is predicated on getting the bastard to establish or hold a zero.
+This isn’t my first rodeo with the PA 4-14×44 FFP.
+So far every one that’s been to one of my classes has been what I’d call defective in one way or another.
+Glass is routinely milky, turret click values are wishes at best and inconsistent click to click and across the range, getting one to hold zero is almost as fun as trying to establish a zero.
+You’ll end up needing a screwdriver to beat the shit out of the scope with after each adjustment.
 The BipodEXT was brilliant.
-It put the axis of rotation in 2 dimensions in front of the muzzle which increased the lever length enough to make it like shooting from a machine rest.
+It put the axis of rotation out in front of the muzzle which increased the lever length enough to make it like shooting from a machine rest.
 All wiggle was gone!
+I would recommend the Primary Arms low end line as targets rather than as optics.
+The PA Platinum line, on the other hand, are fantastic optics that work as advertised, just like the price suggests.

 Having finished with testing stuff I didn’t want to use long term and written the appropriate articles, I went back to perfecting the combo and slapped a US Optics B-17 on top.
 To finish the whole thing I bounced my usual Harris 6-9″ swivel type bipod and put a new AccuTac BR5 into my kit.
 That’s a beast of a bipod.